Harris Co. Fugitive Added to Texas’ 10 Most Wanted Criminal Immigrants List

 US 377, from US 82 to the Oklahoma State line.
 Watch for daytime lane closures on US 377 as crews work to perform pavement repairs, milling, and an overlay on the surface.
 Motorists should expect delays during the daytime work hours as pilot cars and flaggers direct traffic through the work zone.

 US 82, from the Cooke County line to FM 901.
-Watch for daytime lane closures on the US 82 eastbound and westbound main lanes as crews work to backfill the overlay and place striping on the surface.
+Watch for daytime lane closures on the US 82 eastbound and westbound main lanes as crews work to backfill the overlay and place striping and rumble strips on the surface.
 Motorists should expect delays during the daytime work hours.

 Enterprise Road at Tributary to Harris Creek.
-Enterprise Road at the Tributary to Harris Creek is closed to through traffic as crews remove and replace the bridge structure and roadway approaches.
-During the closure, traffic is asked to use Wright Road, SH 289 and Plainview Road as the detour route.
+Enterprise Road at the Tributary to Harris Creek has been reopened to traffic as construction of the bridge replacement is complete.

 FM 1417, from US 82 to SH 56.
 Travelers are advised that intermittent temporary daily lane closures will be required for both northbound and southbound FM 1417 while the contractor completes the remaining work.